gnafit/gna/doc/source/bundles/root_histograms_v01.rst

 1. Read a set of histograms from a ROOT file.
 2. For each histogram are dedicated namespace is created in the ``common_namespace``.
 3. Each histogram is converted to a ``Histogram`` object with open output.
+The corresponding transformation and output are stored by the same name as the namespace.

 Configuration
 """""""""""""